San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - San Francisco's games this year have gone over the total in two out of three opportunities (66.7%).

-- San Francisco is 0-2 against the spread and 1-1 overall this season when the team records more than 26.3 points.
+- San Francisco is 0-2 against the spread and 1-1 overall this season when the team scores more than 26.3 points.

 - The 49ers have turned the ball over three more times (5 total) than the Seahawks have forced a turnover (2) this season.